grumpy-systems/docs/content/minecraft/images/base.md

 * `latest` always points to the highest JRE version.
 * `java-xx` always points to the latest revision with that JRE version.
-* `java-xx-u0` always points to a static build of a JRE image.

 Pointing to `latest` or `java-xx` will ensure that your JRE is always up to date.

+`java-xx-u0` always points to a static build of a JRE image.

 {{% notice info %}}